Fixed Asset Management

 Policy Summary

-It is the policy of the George Washington University to safeguard and maintain effective internal controls to manage its fixed assets, and to maintain proper records regarding the use and disposition of those assets.
+It is the policy of the George Washington University ("GW" or "university") to maintain effective internal controls to safeguard its fixed assets and to maintain proper records regarding the use and disposition of those assets.
 This policy applies to fixed assets acquired with funding originating from the university, the Federal Government, or other external sources, and by gift or loan.

 Related Regulations